GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 For example, using the kernels, the 3-bit OPT-175B model runs on a single A100 (instead of 5) and is approximately 3.25 times faster than the FP16 version in terms of average time per token.

-The NVIDIA A6000 GPU has a much lower memory bandwidth, making this strategy even more effective: running the 3-bit OPT-175B model on 2 A6000 GPUs (instead of 8) is approximately 4.53 times faster than the FP16 version.
+The NVIDIA A6000 GPU has much lower memory bandwidth, so this strategy is even more effective: running the 3-bit OPT-175B model on 2 A6000 GPUs (instead of 8) is approximately 4.53 times faster than the FP16 version.

 Librarieslink image 34

-The authors of the paper implemented the GPTQ library.
+The authors of the paper implemented the library GPTQ.
 Other libraries were created such as GPTQ-for-LLaMa, exllama and llama.cpp.
-However these libraries focus only on the llama architecture, so the AutoGPTQ library gained the most popularity because it has a wider coverage of architectures.
+However, these libraries focus only on the llama architecture, which is why the library AutoGPTQ gained more popularity due to its broader coverage of architectures.

-Therefore, this library AutoGPTQ was integrated by means of an API inside the transformers library.
-In order to use it, it is necessary to install it as indicated in the Installation section of its repository and to have the optimun library installed.
+Therefore, the library AutoGPTQ was integrated through an API within the transformers library.
+To use it, you need to install it as indicated in the Installation section of its repository and have the optimun library installed.

-In addition to what is indicated in the Installation section of your repository, it is also advisable to do the following:
+In addition to following the instructions in the Installation section of their repository, it is also advisable to do the following:

 git clone https://github.com/PanQiWei/AutoGPTQ